The Dixie Hummingbirds

 After earning a standing ovation for their 1966 Newport Folk Festival performance, they retired from mainstream appearances to focus solely on the church circuit.
 They became popular in 1973, backing Paul Simon on his "Loves Me Like a Rock."
 The death of Willie Bobo in 1976 "brought to a sad end a lengthy chapter of the Hummingbirds' history."
 After Davis retired in 1984, their current lineup included Ira Tucker, Paul Owens, Howard Carroll, Carl Davis, and William Bright.

-Tucker continued leading the group at the 20th century's end, recruiting new blood to keep the Dixie Hummingbirds' spirit alive, celebrating their seventh decade with 1999's "Music in the Air: The 70th Anniversary All-Star Tribute."
+Tucker continued leading the group at the end of the 20th century, recruiting new blood to keep the Dixie Hummingbirds' spirit alive.
+The group celebrated its seventh decade with 1999's "Music in the Air: The 70th Anniversary All-Star Tribute."
 The Dixie Hummingbirds remain one of the leading gospel quartets on the road today.

 The group now consists of Ira Tucker (lead vocals), William Bright (vocals), Carlton Lewis, III (vocals), Cornell Mcknight (bass), Torrey Nettles (drums/vocals), and Lyndon Baines Jones (guitar & vocals).